cyphunk/shrine/README.md

 * [Information about Instagram rate limiting](https://developers.facebook.com/docs/instagram-api/overview/#rate-limiting) -- see also headers server returns on requests.
 Not sure what the restrictions are for un-registered apps -- 200 requests per hour?

-* If issues with python libraries or driver persist, consider downgrading to a Raspbian version that is closer to what this software was originally developed with around the date of 2019-10-29: `2019-07-10-raspbian-buster`
+* If issues with python libraries or driver persist, consider downgrading to a Raspbian version that is closer to what this software was originally developed with around the date of 2019-10-29. (such as [2019-07-10](https://downloads.raspberrypi.org/raspbian/images/raspbian-2019-07-12/) or [2019-09-30](https://downloads.raspberrypi.org/raspbian/images/raspbian-2019-09-30/))
 ## Direct interaction

 can try various commands found with: